tibbben/geospatial-visualization/syllabus.md

 > Practical Objectives:

 -   Finalize projects
--   Demonstrate the use of Jupyter notebooks to visualize 3D point clouds derived from drone surveys
--   Short presentation on participatory data gathering and auto-documentation in Las Flores, Barranquilla, Colombia
+-   Short presentation on participatory mapping and drone surveys

 *__FINAL PRESENTATIONS (Dec.
 6 - 5:00 to 7:30 pm):__ Students will present their final projects*